-- Select the purple “Upload” button to the right of the document type name.
+- Select the purple “Upload” button to the right of the document type name on your list.

-- In the “Add Document” window, verify you are about to upload the correct document type name by clicking “Next”.
+- In the “Add Document” window, verify you are about to upload the correct document type and year (example, 1040 or W-2) by clicking “Next.”

-- Use the “Browse” button to select the file you want to upload from your local machine.
-Click “Save”.
+- Use the “Browse” button to select the file your file to upload from your local machine.
+Click “Save.”

-- As soon as the green checkmark icon appears, the document will be available for your school to view.
-Some documents go through a verification process that can take up to two business days complete.
+- When the green check mark icon appears, the document is available for your school to view.
+Some tax documents go through a verification process that can take up to two business days complete.
 However, the document will be available to the schools listed on your application.

 To avoid exceeding the document file size limit, follow these two simple but important steps: